Allied occupation of Iceland: British occupation

 Under Brigadier George Lammie, Alabaster Force was formed to permanently occupy Iceland and fortify the island's defence.
 On 17 May 1940, the British 146th Infantry Brigade, arrived to relieve the Royal Marine invasion force, who left 19 May.
-Stretched thin, Brigadier Lammie requested additional forces of the HQ of the 49th (West Riding) Infantry Division, a Territorial Army (TA) formation under Major-General Henry Curtis, and the 147th Brigade arrived on 26 May, followed by numerous convoys of troops and supplies.
+Stretched thin, Brigadier Lammie requested additional forces of the HQ of the 49th (West Riding) Infantry Division, a Territorial Army (TA) formation under Major General Henry Curtis, and the 147th Brigade arrived on 26 May, followed by numerous convoys of troops and supplies.
+The Prime Minister, Winston Churchill, on his way home from visiting President Roosevelt, visited British occupation troops in 1940, and suggested the creation of a mountain and snow warfare school.
 Elements based in Akureyri formed the Tactical School, Winter Warfare Course which trained the 49th into a Mountain/Arctic division.
-Additional reinforcements over the course of the summer included field artillery, Anti-Aircraft guns, Bren carriers, engineer and construction units, and support forces.
+The 49th Division adopted a new divisional insignia, featuring a polar bear standing on an ice floe.
+Additional reinforcements over the course of the summer included field artillery, anti-aircraft guns, Bren Gun Carriers, engineer and construction units, and support forces.
 The final British ground reinforcements, an infantry battalion and artillery battery, arrived in June 1941.
 By July 1941, there were over 25,000 British troops on the island.

 Construction of airfields (including what became Reykjavík Airport), harbours, roads and other facilities began immediately.
-Hvalfjörður became a naval base for merchant escort and antisubmarine forces, with extensive facilities including a mine depot, pier and jetties, accommodation, a fresh water system, ammunition storage, a fleet bakery, bulk naval storage warehouse, recreation facilities, a direction-finding station and a fuel farm.
+Hvalfjörður became a naval base for merchant escort and anti-submarine forces, with extensive facilities including a mine depot, pier and jetties, accommodation, a fresh water system, ammunition storage, a fleet bakery, bulk naval storage warehouse, recreation facilities, a direction-finding station and a fuel farm.
 The facility was protected by a minefield, anti-submarine gate and boom across the fjord, coastal guns, AA batteries, and anti-submarine trawlers.
-The Royal Navy Fleet Air Arm 701 Squadron provided initial air support, and the army built two airfields, RAF Kaldadarnes and RAF Reykjavik, home to several RAF and RCAF squadrons until the end of the war.
-As naval base facilities grew Coastal Command aircraft were stationed for patrol, reconnaissance, and antisubmarine duties.
-The cruiser HMS Devonshire and battleship King George V visited Akureyri harbour in May 1941, just prior to their sea battle with the German warships Bismarck and Prinz Eugen in the Straits of Denmark between Greenland and Iceland.
-The hospital ship Leinster based at Akureyri harbour sailed on 24 May to care for the wounded after the destruction of HMS Hood in the battle.
-Two hospitals were also built, No. 50 General Hospital was built at Reykjavik and operated from June 1940 to March 1942.
-After this it became the RAF No. 11 General Hospital, and operated until 1946 with RAF personnel.
-No. 30 General Hospital operated from July 1940 to September 1941.
+The Royal Navy Fleet Air Arm 701 Naval Air Squadron provided initial air support, and the army built two airfields, RAF Kaldadarnes and RAF Reykjavik, home to several RAF and RCAF squadrons until the end of the war.
+As naval base facilities grew, RAF Coastal Command aircraft were stationed for patrol, reconnaissance, and anti-submarine duties.
+The cruiser HMS Devonshire and the battleship King George V visited Akureyri harbour in May 1941, just before their sea battle with the German warships Bismarck and Prinz Eugen in the Denmark Strait between Greenland and Iceland.
+The hospital ship Leinster, based at Akureyri harbour, sailed on 24 May to care for the wounded after the destruction of HMS Hood in the battle.
+Two hospitals were also built: No. 50 General Hospital was built at Reykjavík and operated from June 1940 to March 1942; No. 30 General Hospital operated from July 1940 to September 1941.

 At the end of hostilities most British facilities were turned over to the Icelandic government.
 199 Commonwealth soldiers are buried in Iceland in six cemeteries cared for by the Commonwealth War Graves Commission.